WebDevStudios/constant-contact-forms/readme.txt

 * Added: hCaptcha data to Site Health Panel
 * Updated: Lots of internal code cleanup
 * Updated: Removed old Constant Contact SDK code.
+* Updated: Hide disclosure text below form if not connected to Constant Contact.
+* Updated: Internal, switch to wp_admin_notice() usage.

 = 2.10.0 =
 * Added: Use current displayed language with Google reCAPTCHA when using WPML or PolyLang.